 Not to mention, Forbes named live shopping as the #1 ecommerce trend to watch in 2023 - among dozens of other spotlights in the lead up to the New Year.

 But what exactly is live shopping?
 Who is live shopping for?
 How are others using live commerce?
-We answer all of these questions (and more) in this in-depth guide to everything you've ever wanted to know about live shopping.
+We answer all of these questions (and more) in this in-depth guide to everything you've ever wanted to know about live commerce.

 What is live video shopping?

 Live shopping gives customers the chance to view and purchase a product through video.
-This may take place in a one-to-many livestream shopping event, or in a one-to-one live co-shopping experience, both of which are powered by some type of live commerce platform.
+This may take place in a one-to-many livestream commerce event, or in a one-to-one live co-shopping experience, both of which are powered by some type of live commerce platform.

 You can think of one-to-many events as the equivalent of a modern-day shopping channel, or 'QVC for Gen Z' to put it colloquially.
 Meanwhile one-to-one live shopping is basically taking the in-store experience of speaking with an associate or personal shopper, and bringing it online - on demand.